mark-watson/Java-AI-Book/manuscript/nlp.md

   private static Hashtable<String, Hashtable<String, Float>> tagClasses;
 ~~~~~~~~

 The names of categories (tags) used are defined in the XML tag data file: change this file, and you alter both the tags and behavior of this utility class.
-Please note that the data in this XML file is from a small set of hand-labeled (i.e., my wife and I labelled articles as being about "religion", "politics", etc.).
+Please note that the data in this XML file is from a small set of hand-labeled text found on the Web (i.e., my wife and I labelled articles as being about "religion", "politics", etc.).

 This approach is called "bag of words."
 The following listing shows a snippet of data defined in the XML tag data file describing some words (and their scores) associated with the tag “religion\_buddhism”: